laowantong/sqlab_island/en/mysql/output/cheat_sheet.md

 ORDER BY gold DESC
 ```

-### Episode 20
+### Episode 21

 **Token.** 34285849060426.

-Transfer your salary (100) from Paul's gold to yours, and substract the price of the sword (150).
-Then, display your gold balance.
+Transfer your salary (100) from Paul's gold to yours, and substract the price of the sword (150). <mark>Afterwards, show the inhabitant table with the formula as added column.</mark>

 **Formula**. `salt_010(sum(nn(hash)) OVER ()) AS token`